koding/koding/go/src/koding/kontrol/api/Readme.md

 ]
 ```

+If you start fujin for the first time, it will register itself to kontrold with
+a unique uuid.
+This will be printed to the terminal.
+Currently the `uuid` is
-Currently the `uuid` is created as `<hostname>-<version>` where `version` is
+created as `<hostname>-<version>` where `version` is the content of the file
-the content of the file `VERSION` in the base koding dir.
-The `uuid` can be
-changed in the future.
-It's unique.
+`VERSION` in the base koding dir.
+The `uuid` can be changed in the future.
+It's

-A proxy entry with an unique id is created whenever a `proxy-handler` is
-started.
-If a proxy-handler starts, it first looks for a proxy-config.json file
-in the current directory, if there is no file it's connects to kontrold server
-and requests a configuration file.
+unique (means if you you can't another proxy with the same uuid).

 Therefore you can create a default configuration and put the necessary urls
 into it.
 And then when the proxy starts it will fetch the configuration you